kristinemlarson/gnssrefl/tests/homeworks/homework3.md

 The <code>gnssir</code> output tells you the vertical distance between the GPS antenna and the lake for each successful satellite track.
-That is not super exciting; it is a little more intetesting to see if it changes over time, which means you need to analyze a bit more data.
+That is not super exciting; it is a little more interesting to see if it changes over time, which means you need to analyze a bit more data.

-* make SNR files for the same year, but now do doy 120 through 290.
-Remewmber to use <code>-doy_end</code> to do that in a single command.
+* use <code>rinex2snr</code> to make SNR files for the same year, but now do doy 120 through 290.
+Remember to use <code>-doy_end</code> to do that in a single command.
 And use <code>-weekly True</code> to make fewer files (which will make everything much faster).
 Why did I pick those dates?
 Mostly to avoid snow (yeap, it snows up there!)